 We quickly affirm which colors are perfect for Fall leaves and which are not.
 And then they use them to outline all the lines in their picture.

 Now, in a fairy-tail world, my students would have enough confidence to draw everything using only markers and not pencil.
 However, that isn’t the case.
 So most find themselves outlining over pencil marks.
 Ideally, it’s better that those pencil marks not be there as they mix and muddy the marker ink.
 Yet, I’d rather have my students feel confident in their work than worry about darkening their colors.

-If you’re loving this art project, you can check it out in my Teachers Pay Teachers store.
+If you’re loving this art project, you can snag a copy in my shop.
 It’s a great end of Fall culminating activity.